Defjoint777/862f9d0d-6ee1-4746-9988-e7cd0efc1c56/README.md

 ## 3) Questions
 - Why do you think nested terminal sessions are useful?
+- we get flexability to deside which variables should be globalized ahd which dont.
+-
 - What happened to the identifier `my_var`?
+- first it was visible only in the season of Bash and after we globalized the variable.
+That means we took a normal variable from one place in memory to otherone.
+-
 - Can you explain it using the term **local identifier**?
+- it means if we make 1 variable to local identifier this variable is availible in all subshells and lands in [env] part of Bash.
+-
 - What happened to `my_var`?
+- its became vissible to all "Kidsprocesses" or subprocesses.
+-
 - Use the term **global identifier** in your explanation.
+- to make one Variable to global identifier we need to export this variable in env part of Shell

 ## 4) Advice